New York City Mayor Election Odds: Mamdani Heavily Favored as New Yorkers Head to Polls

 • Swearing-in: January 1, 2026

-📈 New York City mayor election betting odds
+📈 New York City mayor election odds

 Curious who the favorite is to become New York City's next mayor?
 Market-based platforms like Kalshi offer valuable insight.
 Be sure to use the Kalshi promo code to get the biggest bang for your buck.

-"It’s too soon to make a call, but what’s clear is that Mamdani’s victory wasn’t a fluke or protest vote," says Adin Lenchner, progressive campaign strategist at Carroll Street Campaigns.
+"Mamdani’s victory [in the Democratic Primary] " wasn’t a fluke or protest vote," says Adin Lenchner, progressive campaign strategist at Carroll Street Campaigns.
 "It was a demonstration of real political power.
 His campaign wasn’t about playing it safe or triangulating; it was about showing up, being specific, and fighting for a city where working people aren’t pushed to the margins.

 "If this race is about ideas, organizing, and turnout — it’s Mamdani’s to lose.
 He’s proving that you can run on substance and still dominate the narrative.
 The rest of the field is reacting to him.
 That tells you everything."

-Trump Opposition
+Trump opposition

 President Donald Trump may have moved away from New York but he remains heavily invested in the city he was born and raised in.
-According to a report in the New York Times on August 6, Trump has discussed whether to intercede in the mayoral race to support Mamdani's opponents.
+According to a report in the New York Times on August 6, Trump had discussed whether to intercede in the mayoral race to support Mamdani's opponents.

 Trump has fiercely opposed Mamdani calling him a "Communist Lunatic" on his social media platform Truth Social in June.
 He later repeated baseless claims that Mamdani immigrated to the United States illegally and threatened to arrest him if he blocked immigration arrests in New York City.